GLOBAL MARKETS-Global stocks, oil up on ECB, Greece hopes

 Greece's teetering government backed away from a proposed referendum on staying in the euro, while European leaders talked for the first time of a possible Greek exit to preserve the single currency.
 For details, see: [ID:nL5E7M300J]

 The Greek moves to ditch the referendum buoyed optimism, as they reduced the chance of a disorderly default, analysts said.
-The ECB rate cut and a drop in U.S. jobless claims also helped feed a bid for riskier assets and drain safe-haven buying.
+The ECB rate cut and a drop in U.S. jobless claims also helped feed a bid for riskier assets.

 Trading was volatile across asset classes as markets were rocked by headlines on Greece and comments from new ECB President Mario Draghi, who said the euro zone could enter a "mild recession" later this year.

-Stocks rose across the board in Europe and an index of euro-zone banks' shares .SX7E ranked among the standout gainers -- up 3.3 percent.
+Stocks rose across the board in Europe and euro zone banks .SX7E were among the standout gainers, up 3.3 percent.

 U.S. stocks also bounced in choppy trade following an industry report that showed the pace of growth in the vast U.S. services sector slowed modestly in October to its lowest level since June as new orders declined.
 [ID:nN1E7A20JG]

-The euro EUR=EBS rose 0.5 percent to $1.3810, rebounding from earlier losses on the encouraging news out of Greece, which led investors to embrace risk.
+The euro EUR=EBS rose 0.5 percent to $1.3820 after early losses on the encouraging news out of Greece, which led investors to embrace risk.

 Oil prices gained, popping above $110 a barrel.
 [ID:nL4E7M30II]